What is a Foil Character?

 The Great Gatsby

-In another vintage work of literature, F. Scott Fitzgerald uses narrator Nick Carraway as a foil to the novel's protagonist, Jay Gatsby, and Jay’s antagonist, Tom Buchanan.
+In The Great Gatsby, another vintage work of literature, F. Scott Fitzgerald uses narrator Nick Carraway as a foil character to the novel's protagonist, Jay Gatsby, and Jay's antagonist, Tom Buchanan.
 The men share a desire for Tom's wife, Daisy – but in other ways they're completely different.

 Hamlet

-Shakespeare continues the foil-arama by making another foil for Hamlet: the Norwegian soldier of few words, Fortinbras.
+Shakespeare continues the foil-arama by making another foil character for Hamlet: the Norwegian soldier of few words, Fortinbras.
 Both men have lost their fathers and want revenge.
 However, unlike Hamlet, Fortinbras has a strong relationship with the rest of his family – something that Claudius uses to avoid war.
+While Hamlet is paralyzed by indecision and philosophical quandaries, Fortinbras is decisive and action-oriented, traits that further illuminate Hamlet's more contemplative and hesitant nature.
+Through these foil characters, Shakespeare cleverly uses contrasts to enrich the narrative, adding depth to the main character, Hamlet, and providing different perspectives on themes of revenge, action, and the burdens of leadership.

 Harry Potter

-Harry Potter's rival Draco Malfoy makes an excellent foil example in the Harry Potter series.
-Uber-creepy Professor Snape allows both boys to "to experience the essential adventures of self-determination."
-But while Harry chooses to fight Lord Voldemort and the Death Eaters, Draco Malfoy instead joins them.
+Harry Potter's rival, Draco Malfoy, serves as an excellent foil character in the Harry Potter series, effectively contrasting with the main character.
+Uber-creepy Professor Snape provides opportunities for both boys "to experience the essential adventures of self-determination."
+However, their choices diverge significantly: while Harry chooses to fight against Lord Voldemort and the Death Eaters, Draco Malfoy makes the decision to join them.

 Julius Caesar